What are the EDCP 108 - College and Career Advancement Courses?

 How does the library support EDCP 108?

 The Libraries support all sections of EDCP.
-User Education Services provides library instruction primarily for EDCP 108G, for transfer students, and EDCP 108R, for returning students.
+Teaching & Learning Services provides library instruction primarily for EDCP 108G, for transfer students, and EDCP 108R, for returning students.
 Karen Patterson, librarian liaison to the College of Education, teaches all EDCP 200-700 level courses.